chaseruskin/legoHDL/README.md

 Let's go over some important terminology regarding legoHDL.

-__Lego.lock__ : The metadata file that signifies if a project is a block.
+__Block.lock__ : The metadata file that signifies if a project is a block.
 This file is automatically maintained by the legoHDL.
 It contains information such as the version number, remote url repository, and dependencies.
 It is highly recommended to not modify this file.

 __project__ : A group of VHDL files grouped together to create a design.
-A project is a block if it has a "Lego.lock" file at the root of the its directory.
+A project is a block if it has a "Block.lock" file at the root of the its directory.

-__block__ : This is a self-contained project that contains a Lego.lock file.
+__block__ : This is a self-contained project that contains a Block.lock file.
 A block's title must consist of a library and a name.
 An example block title is "util.fifo".
 It is good practice to have the block's name match the top-level entity.

 __workspace__ : This is your working environment.
 Only one can be active on your local machine at a time.
 It consists of a local path and optionally any markets.
 The local path is where all blocks can freely live when downloaded.